team6036/peninsulaportal/README.md

 ### FAQ
 > How can I reset the divider to it's original position?

-On the view menu of the app, click "Reset divider"
+On the view menu of the app, click "Reset divider."

 > How can I delete nodes when creating or editing a path?

-When clicking a node, hold down <kbd>shift</kbd> to remove it instead
+When clicking a node, hold down <kbd>shift</kbd> to remove it instead.

 > How can I select multiple nodes or obstacles at once?

 By dragging on the display area, you can create a rectangular seletion.
 This allows you to select multiple objects at once.
-Additionally, holding down <kbd>shift</kbd> while clicking adds or removes objects to your selection
+Additionally, holding down <kbd>shift</kbd> while clicking adds or removes objects to your selection.

 ### Development
 This program does not generate the trajectory by itself.
 It relies on a python file, which you can change, to generate the path.